Build A Simple Planter Box In 2 Hours

 Large planter boxes made from wood, especially large ones can fit a variety of herbs, vegetables or flowers.
 Simply fill with potting soil and fill with flowers!
 Feeling lazy?
 Just sit the flower pots inside.

 Wooden plant boxes look great if using cedar or redwood left natural or a fresh coat of paint or even spray paint in your favorite color is a great way to liven up a patio.
-My dad and I constructed this DIY planter in roughly 2 hours and looked great on our covered porch at our previous house.

 Be sure to click through this post, Outdoor Planters and Potted Bowl Geraniums for more planter inspiration.